 No online shopping available

 Founded in 1956 in Pennsylvania, 84 Lumber started as a lumberyard.
 Since the company’s beginning, lumber products have been at the core of the business and even after expanding to offer more home improvement products, it continues to offer some of the highest quality lumber in the market.
-84 Lumber has more than 250 physical locations in 30 different states and delivers around the country and internationally.
+84 Lumber has more than 250 physical locations in over 30 different states and delivers around the country and internationally.

 84 Lumber can deliver any and all kinds of lumber, from plywood panels to treated lumber, for both personal DIY projects and large construction sites.
 The company has a large fleet of trucks and experienced professionals ready to take on your lumber delivery needs and will make sure it arrives on time.
 Your delivery timeframe will vary by location and the type of material you choose.
 Some local 84 Lumber stores offer same-day material deliveries, depending on availability.

 You can place your lumber order in a store or by filling out a quote request online and speaking with a specialist to buy and set up your delivery.

 Best for Large Orders : The Home Depot

 Offering nationwide and local lumber delivery services, The Home Depot likely has the right lumber for your next project.

 Deliveries may include an additional fee

 Since its founding in 1978, The Home Depot has established itself as the to-go place for all home improvement materials, including lumber.
 The retail giant offers lumber delivery services across the nation for homeowners and contractors.

 The Home Depot offers plywood, pressure-treated wood, framing lumber, and any other kind of wood needed for indoor and outdoor projects.
 Many of the lumber offerings come with a special discount when buying in bulk.
 You can also sign up for the free Pro Xtra membership program to receive discounts on large volume orders.